sambayless/monosat/README.md

 ### Licensing
 The majority of MonoSAT is released under the [MIT license] (as documented in individual source files).
-However, some of the code, including some important libraries, fall under the GPL, and as a result, MonoSAT as a whole is currently released under the [GPL] (version 2 or later).
+However, by default MonoSAT links some GPLv2 source code, and as a result is (by default) licensed as a whole under the [GPLv2].
+That code (which improves MonoSAT's performance on maximum flow related queries), along with the GPLv2 license, can be found in ```src/monosat/dgl/alg/dyncut```.

+MonoSAT can be built without including any GPL licensed sources, in which case it retains the MIT license as a whole.
+To build MonoSAT without using GPL sources, use:
+'''
+$cmake -DGPL=OFF
+'''

 ### Acknowledgements